PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 You can select the set of legs to process by clicking (select), ctrl-clicking (deselect), and shift-clicking (add) on the Leg buttons.
 You must select a contiguous range of legs like "B" to "N" - you can't deselect a leg to give a hole in the middle of the range.

-Click "Save" to save all settings to the DataStore.
+Click "Save" to save all settings to the [DataStore](./DataStore.md)

 ## Processing the new Drone Video
 You are ready to process the video:
 - Click the "All" Legs button (or select the range of Legs you want to process).
 - Set the "Process" to "Comb".
-- Set the "Speed" to "Fast".
+- Set the "Speed" to "Fast" (or "Max").
 - Click "Save"
 - Click "Run"